PeacocksFly/PIC18-Projects-Repository/README.md

 # PIC18-Projects-Repository
-PIC microcontroller projects from Dogan Ibrahim's book implemented in C using MPLAB X IDE and Proteus
+PIC microcontroller projects from Dogan Ibrahim's book "PIC Microcontroller Projects in C - Basic to Advanced" implemented in C using MPLAB X IDE and tested on the virtual simulator Proteus.
+The microcontroller used in all projects is the PIC18F45K22 except for the project 25 "web browser" for which the PIC18F46K22 was used due to memory constraints.
+No external library was used in these projects except for the project 25 for which the TCP/IP light stack from MPLAB was necessary.
+All programs are original (not taken from the book).

 1. Stepper Motor Control - Simple Unipolar Drive (unipolar_stepper_motor.c).
 A unipolar stepper motor is used and the motor is rotated 100 turns before it is then stopped. https://youtu.be/mTZW4wvh8Gs